IreneMarin/FEND-project-3-arcade/README.md

 ## Classic Arcade Game Clone project

 Third project from the Front-End Web Developer Nanodegree in <a href="https://www.udacity.com" target="_blank">Udacity</a>:
-<br> recreation of the classic arcade game Frogger using Object-Oriented JavaScript and HTML5 Canvas.
+<br> recreating the classic arcade game Frogger using Object-Oriented JavaScript and HTML5 Canvas.

 -----------------------------------------------